WanderBernardo/Python_Fundamentals/Documents/Manipulating_Strings02.md

 It's similar with "Format".
 But, with improvements.
 It isn't necessary include the variable in the end of the text.

+Start with "f" and hability the use variable in the text.

 ![image](https://github.com/user-attachments/assets/8259290b-1e61-42aa-8ddd-d78b1638ca25)

 This way is better and normally used.